Once again, I bring you the contents of my ultra-secret TRAVEL JOURNAL! Way more fun for you to read, way easier for me to write. 🙂

-For dinner, Mom and Dad decided to go out for a fancy dinner while us kids stayed at home.
+For dinner, Mom and Dad decided to go out for an adults-only dinner while us kids stayed at home.
 Fortunately, they let us get McDonald’s.
 I think it was our 4th McDonald’s visit on the trip.
 We’re going to post a “stats” page on the blog with stuff like # of miles, # of McDonald’s and our Barfcon history in full detail (if you’ve noticed on the home page, we just went to Barfcon 10– and this time it was me!)
 Anyway, the McDonald’s that we went to had some fancy computer that you could order with.
 Talk about living in the 21st century!!
 I love McDonald’s’ innovative ideas.

 SATURDAY, MAY 15, 2016

 DAY 169 – BARCELONA

 Bike tours are great.
 You’re not walking, so your feet don’t hurt by the end of the day, and there’s a tour guide, which means there’s limited time in each attraction, and Mom and Dad aren’t boring us out by telling us that WE NEED TO READ EVERY SINGLE PARAGRAPH.